gtk-rs/gir/book/src/tutorial/high_level_rust_api.md

 * `work_mode` value is now set to `normal`, it means it'll generate the high-level Rust api instead of the sys-level.
 * `generate_safety_asserts` is used to generates checks to ensure that, or any other kind of initialization needed before being able to use the library.
 * `deprecate_by_min_version` is used to generate a [Rust "#[deprecated]"](https://doc.rust-lang.org/edition-guide/rust-2018/the-compiler/an-attribute-for-deprecation.html) attribute based on the deprecation information provided by the `.gir` file.
-* `single_version_file` is a very useful option when you have a lot of generated files (like we'll have).
-Instead of generating the gir hash commit used for the generation in the header of all generated files, it'll just write it inside one file, removing `git diff` noise **a lot**.
 * `generate = []`: this line currently does nothing.
 We say to [gir] to generate nothing.
 We'll fill it later on.
 * `manual = []`: this line currently does nothing.
 We can let [gir] know about objects which it does not have to generate code for.